lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ## Enforcement in the EDHOC and OSCORE Profile of ACE # {#sec-trust-models-ace-prof}

 As discussed in {{sec-keys-token-invalid}}, two EDHOC peers can be using the ACE framework {{RFC9200}} and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
-In particular:

-* One of the two EDHOC peers, namely PEER_RS, acts as ACE resource server (RS).

-* The other EDHOC peer, namely PEER_C, acts as ACE client, and obtains from the ACE authorization server (AS) an access token for accessing protected resources at PEER_RS.
+In this case, one of the two EDHOC peers, namely PEER_RS, acts as ACE resource server (RS).
+Instead, the other EDHOC peer, namely PEER_C, acts as ACE client, and obtains from the ACE authorization server (AS) an access token for accessing protected resources at PEER_RS.

 Together with other information, the access token specifies (by value or by reference) the public authentication credential AUTH_CRED_C that PEER_C is going to use when running EDHOC with PEER_RS.
 Note that AUTH_CRED_C will be used as either CRED_I or CRED_R, depending on whether the two peers use the EDHOC forward message flow (i.e., PEER_C is the EDHOC Initiator) or the EDHOC reverse message flow (i.e., PEER_C is the EDHOC Responder), respectively (see {{Section A.2 of RFC9528}}).

-When using the EDHOC and OSCORE profile of ACE, it is also possible for PEER_C to upload the access token at PEER_RS by means of a dedicated EDHOC EAD item, while running EDHOC with PEER_RS.

-In order to ensure that this effectively works, PEER_RS has to support the trust policy "LEARNING", at least for its EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question.

-That is, PEER_RS is expected to not store AUTH_CRED_C in advance, and instead to gain knowledge of it as specified in the access token issued by the AS and uploaded by PEER_C.
-If PEER_RS has to learn AUTH_CRED_C as a new public authentication credential during an EDHOC session, indeed this requires PEER_RS to enforce the trust policy "LEARNING".

-In fact, when the AS issues the first access token ever such that it specifies AUTH_CRED_C and is intended to be uploaded to PEER_RS, it is expected that the access token specifies AUTH_CRED_C by value and that PEER_RS is not currently storing AUTH_CRED_C.
+When the AS issues the first access token that specifies AUTH_CRED_C and is intended to be uploaded to PEER_RS, it is expected that the access token specifies AUTH_CRED_C by value, and that PEER_RS is not currently storing AUTH_CRED_C, but instead will obtain it upon receiving the access token.

+While such an access token can be uploaded to PEER_RS before running EDHOC, it is also possible for PEER_C to upload it through a dedicated EAD item, while running EDHOC with PEER_RS.
+In such a case, PEER_RS has to learn AUTH_CRED_C as a new public authentication credential during an EDHOC session.

+At least for its EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question, this requires PEER_RS to:

+* Enforce the trust policy "LEARNING"; or

+* If enforcing the trust policy "NO-LEARNING", additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item conveying (a reference to) an access token, as discussed earlier in this section.

 # Side Processing of Incoming EDHOC Messages # {#sec-message-side-processing}